 Subscribe to TDWG announcements to receive our most significant news.
 This mailing list is for announcements only, not discussion, so the volume is low. (ca. 1,000 subscribers.)

-TDWG is now using GitHub as its primary collaboration platform.
+TDWG is using GitHub as its primary collaboration platform.
 It combines the functions of online discussion, collaborative document writing, and code repository.
 The content for all interest groups and standards is publicly available (no account needed to view), but to participate effectively you should create a user account on GitHub.
 With a user account you can watch relevant repositories and ultimately participate in developing guidelines or standards in that area.
-"Watching" a repository is effectively subscribing to the online discussion of issues (problems and solutions) in that subject area.
+"Watching" a repository is effectively subscribing to the online discussion of issues (problems and tasks) in that subject area.
 Peter Desmet gave us a nice tutorial on GitHub using TDWG examples in 2016.

 Participate and contribute